-The receiver would like to share the following update with all affiliates of banners Broker as it proceeds with its administration of the Baners Broker Receivership.
+The receiver would like to share the following update with all affiliates of Banners Broker as it proceeds with its administration of the Banners Broker Receivership.

 The criminal charges against both Christopher Smith and Rajiv Dixit have concluded.
 Both Smith and Dixit have entered into plea agreements.
-Pursuant to thses agreements Smith was fined $1435,000 and Dixit was fined $2,500,000.
-The first $50,000 must be paid by each with in two years.
+Pursuant to these agreements Smith was fined $1,435,000 and Dixit was fined $2,500,000.
+The first $50,000 must be paid by each within two years.
 The remainder must be paid within five years.
 If they do not pay their respective fines within five years there is a 'default hearing' and a presumptive 5 year prison sentence.
 The default hearing is a mechanism whereby Smith and Dixit are allowed to adduce evidence as to why they are unable to pay the balance of the fine.